maxplomer/machine_learning/README.md

         |-- CAT_05
         |-- CAT_06

-- provided is a listing.json file
+Provided is a listing.json file

     ["CAT_00/00000001_000",
      "CAT_00/00000001_005",